 At the same time, the average hours per week have trended down from around 39 hours per week in the mid-1960s to a low of 33 hours at the end of the last recession.
 It is 33.7 hours today.
 After eight years of economic recovery, it is only up by 42 minutes.

 So, take-home pay has stagnated (or worse) for the average American since the Nixon administration.
-People have coped by having both spouses work, by borrowing under their home equity lines of credit, and by refinancing mortgages when interest rates declined.
+People have coped by having both spouses work, by borrowing under a Bank of America heloc, and by refinancing mortgages when interest rates declined.

 As an example, a 1.5% decline in a mortgage payment on a $250,000 house would save $3750 a year, or a little over $300 a month added to the pockets of the average hourly worker.
 Taking income tax into consideration, it would take an additional 17.5 hours of work at the $21.45 rate to equal that amount.
 But that’s not practical.
 It would require a 52% increase in hours, if you are working the national average number of hours, which isn’t going to happen.